Downsizing Diffusion Models for Cardinality Estimation: Introduction

 \section{Introduction}

 Score-based Diffusion Models have presented the deep learning community with a very, if not the most, attractive way of acquiring highly local information about a complex high-dimensional probability distribution \cite{reftwentyseven}.
 These models work by training a neural network to approximate the score (gradient of its log function) of an evolving probability density function, which, starting out as the distribution to be learned, is gradually turned into Gaussian noise through a diffusion process.
-Using the learned score function, score-based diffusion models can then reverse the diffusion process by solving a backward diffusion stochastic differential equation (SDE), and, in doing so, sample from \cite{refone}\cite{reftwelve}\cite{refthirteen} or evaluate \cite{refone}\cite{reftwo} the underlying distribution at the user’s request.\\ Given their success, one may naturally wonder whether cardinality estimation, a task crucial for the ideal performance of query optimizers, can also benefit from diffusion models.
-Indeed, several learned cardinality estimation models, such as Naru\cite{refsix} and DQM-D\cite{refseven}, are already performing cardinality estimation by approximating an underlying probability density function at individual points, then numerically integrating it across the queried region using various Monte Carlo schemes\cite{refsix}\cite{refeleven}.
-However, simply grabbing a popular score-based diffusion model off the shelf probably won’t work due to the three reasons below.\\ First, while conventional models used for image generation excel at approximating distributions with thousands of dimensions, their sampling process often take up to tens of seconds even with the help of advanced TPUs\cite{refeight} and time-saving techniques like consistency models\cite{reffour} or DPM Solver\cite{reften}, which is often longer than the time it costs to actually execute the query.\\ Second, existing works on diffusion models have never touched on the problem of integrating the probability density function across a given region, a task useless for image generation, yet crucial for cardinality estimation.\\ Most importantly, image generation and cardinality estimation require different magnitudes of precision: while making it five times more likely to generate a specific image gives a generative model its unique art style, predicting five thousand tuples to exist in a region where only one thousand actually does gives a query optimizer an optimization disaster.\\ In this paper, we aim to overcome the aforementioned limitations by presenting Accelerated Diffusion Cardest(ADC), a “downsized” diffusion model much more suited for cardinality estimation, structured according to the framework in \textbf{Figure 1}.
+Using the learned score function, score-based diffusion models can then reverse the diffusion process by solving a backward diffusion stochastic differential equation (SDE), and, in doing so, sample from \cite{refthirteen}\cite{reftwelve}\cite{refone} or evaluate \cite{reftwo}\cite{refone} the underlying distribution at the user’s request.